 Risk assessment is the key to solid TPRM.
-To appropriately evaluate third-party relationships in terms of both value and risk, you need to categorize the overall exposure of your organization to these relationships and monitor changes.
+To evaluate third-party relationships appropriately, for both their value and their risks, you need to categorize the overall exposure of your organization to these relationships and to monitor changes.
 This must be done as part of the onboarding process for every third party and throughout the duration of the relationship.

 10 Questions to Ask During Risk Evaluation

-Here are ten questions that organizations should ask when evaluating risk:
+Here are 10 questions that every business should ask when evaluating risk:

 - What is the scope of the third-party risk management program?

-- Is the program focused only on IT security, or does it also include other aspects that impact third parties, e.g., international labor standards, health, safety, conflict minerals, etc.?
+- Does the program only focus on IT security, or does it also include other third-party risks: international labor standards, health, safety, conflict minerals, and so forth?